Israel’s new government unveils plan to weaken Supreme Court

 Just hours before Levin’s speech, Attorney General Gali Baharav-Miara, a prime target of the new government, declared her opposition to the ministerial appointment of one of Netanyahu’s key coalition partners who has been convicted of tax offenses.
 On Thursday, the Supreme Court is expected to hear petitions against Aryeh Deri serving as minister.

 As part of negotiations to form the current government, Israel’s parliament last month changed a law to allow someone convicted on probation to serve as a Cabinet minister.
-That paved the way for Deri to become health and interior minister, as well as finance minister in a rotation agreement after two years.
+That paved the way for Aryeh Deri, the leader of the ultra-Orthodox Shas party, to serve half a term as the minister of health and interior affairs, before becoming finance minister.
+He will also hold the post of deputy prime minister.
 Deri was convicted of tax fraud and given a suspended sentence last year.

 Good governance groups saw the legal maneuver as a green light for corruption by a government cavalierly changing laws for political expediency.